Well, it’s time to settle this debate once and for all.

 Is DAT Booster Harder Than DAT Bootcamp?

-Yes, DAT Booster is considerably harder than DAT Bootcamp, but keep in mind that Booster is more representative of the real DAT.
+Yes, DAT Booster is slightly harder than DAT Bootcamp, but keep in mind that Booster is more representative of the real DAT.

 Students who’ve taken the DAT recently have reported seeing certain questions word for word on the actual DAT as they appeared in Booster’s practice tests.